BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 * replying.png
 * listening.png
   <br><br>

-I will cover adding other images for page backgrounds later in this guide.
-Once you have your set of 5 images you need to copy them into the config/esphome/images folder from your local computer, using Samba share.
+Once you have your set of 5 images, you need to copy them into the config/esphome/images folder from your local computer, using Samba share.
 You can either delete or simply overwrite the existing images in the images folder.(making sure not to delete any images that are for other ESPHome projects if there are any)<br><br>
 Now that the images are copied over you will need to install the device config from the ESPHome dashboard (add-on) You do not to change or save anything in the config as the code pointing to the images will already in place and the images just need to be compiled into a new firmware .bin file so that they are present on the device.<br><br>
-As always, I recommend rebooting the device after the firmware has been installed, to do this, press the reboot button in the ESPHome integration entry for the device.<br><br>
+As always, I recommend rebooting the device after the firmware has been installed, to do this press the reboot button on the bottom left side of the device.<br><br>

 After rebooting , test the Voice Assistant and you should now see your new images displayed.<br><br>
 ### Changing wake word